appknox/careers/software-engineer-xcode.md

 ## Requirements

-* Should have at-least 2 years experience of building in Apple platforms
+* Should have at-least 5 years experience of building in Apple platforms
 * Strong Objective-C and Swift Skills
 * Strong knowledge of Cocoa & Cocoa Touch Frameworks
 * Comfortable with consuming and communicating with RESTful endpoints
+* The number of years may not matter if you show promising skills

 ## Nice to have (Optional)